 There are three combinations to choose from and there also a number of choices for language study.

 You may study one or two languages on this degree.
 Only one language may be studied from beginners’ level.
-Language options are French, German, Portuguese, Spanish or Russian, which are available at post-A level or beginners’ level, and Dutch, Serbian/Croatian, Slovene, which are available at beginners’ level.
+Language options are French, German, Russian or Spanish, which are available at post-A level or beginners’ level, and Portuguese or Serbian/Croatian, which are available at beginners’ level.

 This module will provide an introduction to the range of topics and study skills students will need and further develop in the course of their degree study of French and Francophone Studies.
 It will cover the main fields of the discipline, including linguistics, politics, history, thought, French and Francophone literature, media, visual culture and cinema.

 Nation, Myth, Identity: Introduction to Russian and Slavonic Studies

 This module introduces students to important areas and topics in Russian and Slavonic studies, examining important aspects of the histories and cultures of the region, as well as aspects of the languages, cultures and literary traditions.
 You will learn to analyse a wide range of cultural phenomena, including pictures, music, film, literary texts and other kinds of written sources.

 This is the core module for first year students of German.
 We look at the history of German and introduce you to the linguistic study of the language, and at a range of themes and styles in German literature linked to key areas of German and Austrian culture, such as gender relations, migration, and race.
 Further topics address the study of German film, and German history with a focus on recent history since German reunification in 1990.
 The module gives students insight into the different areas we teach and also the skills to explore these areas in more depth in subsequent modules.

 Introduction to Lusophone Societies and Cultures